 |Electives**||9 credit hours|

-*Specific course options vary according to the concentration a student pursues.
-Students have an opportunity to choose from a variety of courses offered within each category.
+Specific course options vary according to the concentration that a student pursues.
+Students have the opportunity to choose from a variety of courses offered within each category.

-**Students use elective credits in year one and year two to earn an optional specialization or take other graduate course work.
-They can choose from a wealth of social work and public health electives, or pursue relevant courses from other Washington University graduate programs.
+Students use elective credits during years one and two to earn an optional specialization or to take other graduate course work.
+They can choose from a wealth of social work and public health electives, or they can pursue relevant courses from other Washington University graduate programs.

 Our curriculum emphasizes an evidence-based approached to problem solving.
 As such, our faculty have found that an understanding of statistics analysis is critical to every student's success.
 Foundations courses will allow students to develop this competency.